yourse007/something/README.md

 #### algorithm

-sort, search, and some solutions of problems from anywhere such as LeetCode.
+sort, search, and some solutions of problems from anywhere such as leetcode.

 #### data structure